Xyrooo11/Linux-Base-Knowledge/Linux Command.md

 | `tail -f`    | Follow a log in real-time.        | `tail -f /var/log/syslog`   |
 ###

-D. Searching Files & Content
+6.4.
+Searching Files & Content
 Used to search for files or text inside files.
 | Command   | Function                              | Example                     |
 |-----------|---------------------------------------|-----------------------------|